 Acer saccharum subsp. floridanum

-Birds, bats and small mammals use as habitat and some species eat the seeds.
-Attracts native bees and other pollinators.
+Birds, bats and small mammals use as habitat.

 Distribution and Planting Zones

 Natural Range in Florida

 USDA zones are based on minimum winter temperatures

 |General Comments:||Slow growing; hard, strong wood.
 This tree has an erect form with a single trunk and a spreading crown.|